PreventionBy Mayo Clinic Staff

 - Limit alcohol.
 Heavy drinking is one of the top risk factors for developing avascular necrosis.

 - Keep cholesterol levels low.
-Tiny bits of fat (lipids) are the most common substance blocking blood supply to bones.
+Tiny bits of fat are the most common substance blocking blood supply to bones.

 - Monitor steroid use.
 Make sure your doctor knows about any past or present use of high-dose steroids.
 Steroid-related bone damage appears to worsen with repeated courses of high-dose steroids.

 - Firestein GS, et al. Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2009. http://www.mdconsult.com/das/book/body/208746819-6/0/1807/0.html.
-Accessed Feb.
-28, 2012.
+9th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2013. http://www.clinicalkey.com.
+Accessed Jan.
+23, 2015.

 - Questions and answers about osteonecrosis (avascular necrosis).
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Osteonecrosis/default.asp.
-Accessed Feb.
-28, 2012.
+Accessed Jan.
+23, 2015.

 - Chang-Miller A (expert opinion).
 Mayo Clinic, Phoenix/Scottsdale, Ariz.
 Jan.
 29, 2015.